dev-peyas9911/hero-app-store/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# Project Details
+App Name: Hero App Store
+description: Hero App Store is your all-in-one platform to explore, install, and manage apps effortlessly.
+Designed with simplicity and speed in mind, it brings together powerful tools and a clean interface to give users a smooth experience — just like a hero saving the day!
+Technologies: HTML, CSS, tailwind, JavaScript and React